Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 To implement the `Deep Linking` feature, we should be able to perform the following actions:
 - Parsing the `query parameters` from the URL;
-- Updating the URL and the `query parameters` in response to any events.
+- Possibility to update the URL and the query parameters without changing the current browser history;

 Since `Navigator 2.0` provides the navigation system that allows performing the actions listed above, and the Metrics Web application uses `Navigator 2.0`, it is possible to implement the `Deep Linking` feature in the Metrics Web application.